 According to the Federal Reserve, the average American household carries a debt of more than $130,000 despite having an income of just over $59,000.

 Of course, buying homes, funding college, and having children all tend to be periods in which a person accumulates debt.
-But the average amount of debt being so high is a very major concern.
+But the average amount of debt is so high is a very major concern.

-Financial literacy and education can help to instill discipline in spending and a better understanding of the consequences of poor money management so that more Americans are able to live their lives debt free.
+Financial literacy and education can help to instill discipline in spending and a better understanding of the consequences of poor money management so that more Americans are able to live their lives debt-free.

 If you are still unsure as to whether or not you need an umbrella policy, our team at Hamilton Financial Planning can help!
 Schedule a complimentary get-acquainted meeting online or reach out to us at 512-261-0808 or firstname.lastname@example.org.

 Scott Hamilton is the founder and chief financial officer at Hamilton Financial Planning, a wealth management firm that specializes in providing comprehensive financial planning for retirees in Dallas, Houston, and Austin, Texas.
 With over 20 years of experience in the financial industry, and has completed over 250 financial plans for retirees across all industries, but mostly the oil and gas industry, Scott is passionate about providing his clients with the tools and insight they need to achieve their financial goals.